 With sensitive personal information at stake, including financial account information, a growing number of Internet users are demanding higher standards, more transparency, and tighter personal control over their own data and how entities use it.
 If data breaches can happen to large corporations, how vulnerable are local businesses and associations?

-In a press release from California lawmakers who sponsored the new legislation, they affirm, “The collection of our information combined with data breaches has raised concerns from Internet users worldwide.”
+In a press release from lawmakers who sponsored the CCPA compliance legislation, they affirm, "The collection of our information combined with data breaches has raised concerns from Internet users worldwide."
 Without a doubt, some of your association members are among those concerned.

 Surprisingly, pieces of AB 375 are similar to Europe's General Data Protection Regulation.
 The passage of GDPR was at least partially driven by increasing worries over companies such as Google and Facebook and how they handle users’ personally identifiable information.

-In fact, a more strict measure was being proposed to go before California voters.
-After intense negotiations, industry leaders relented to allow California lawmakers to enact a bill that was more acceptable.
+In fact, an even stricter measure was proposed to go before California voters.
+But after intense negotiations, industry leaders relented to allow California lawmakers to enact a bill that was more acceptable.

 What is the impact of the California Consumer Privacy Act for associations?
 Maybe nothing, for now.
 Although the law only applies to California residents, much broader implications are not far away.
 Most major businesses, associations, and organizations have clients or members in California, from whom they have collected personal data.

-Those that do must either align their global data protection practices with the new law, or enact two completely different systems: one for California and one for the rest of the world.
-Given the cost and utter insensibility of maintaining dual policies, every entity that collects personal data will have to comply with the new law in its final form by 2020.
+Those that do must either align their global data protection practices with the CCPA compliance law or enact two completely different systems: one for California and one for the rest of the world.
+Given the cost and utter insensibility of maintaining dual policies, every entity that collects personal data will have to comply with the new law in its final form.

 An important part of digital transformation is making sure your association handles the personal data it collects with the utmost care.
 This is not just about adhering to new laws; it’s about earning and keeping the trust of your members.

 Any future that does not include a strict data policy is folly.
-Cimatri can help your association make plans and take steps for successful digital transformation, including the creation of a stricter data collection and use policy to meet CCPA compliance requirements?
+Have you taken the necessary steps for successful digital transformation, including the creation of a stricter data collection and use policy to meet CCPA compliance requirements?
 If not, it's time you make a plan.